Peridoto. La piedra del mes de Agosto.

 PROPERTIES

-Peridot stands out as an extraordinary crystal to heal the emotional body and resolve matters of the heart.
-Its powerful influence cleanses and heals hurt feelings and "hurt egos", decreasing anger, jealousy, resentment and resentment, while teaching us the importance of letting go of attachment to people or the past, as this hinders our personal growth.
-It invites us to examine the past for lessons and gifts in our lived experiences, accept our mistakes, and free ourselves from guilt and regret so we can move forward.
+Peridot stands out as an extraordinary crystal for healing the emotional body and resolving matters of the heart.
+Its powerful influence cleanses and heals hurt feelings and "wounded egos," diminishing anger, jealousy, resentment and rancor, while teaching us the importance of letting go of attachment to people or the past, as this hinders our personal growth.
+It invites us to examine the past in search of lessons and gifts in lived experiences, to accept our mistakes and to free ourselves from guilt and remorse in order to move forward.

-It exerts stimulating psychological clarity and inspires a sense of happiness and satisfaction in life.
-It empowers us to separate our mind from external influences and have confidence in our own abilities, by looking inward for guidance and accessing the wisdom of our higher mind.
-It encourages independence and assertion without aggression, allowing us to accept the world as it is and, from that acceptance, transform it with a clear intention to create the reality we truly want to experience.
+It exerts an uplifting psychological clarity and inspires a sense of happiness and satisfaction in life.
+It empowers us to separate our mind from external influences and have confidence in our own abilities, by looking within for guidance and accessing the wisdom of our higher mind.
+It encourages independence and assertion without aggression, allowing us to accept the world as it is and, from that acceptance, transform it with clear intention to create the reality we truly wish to experience.

 Astrological association: Virgo, Leo, Scorpio and Sagittarius